-Adapting to hormonal change after birth and learning how to care for a newborn can also affect your mood.
+Adapting to hormonal change after birth and learning how to care for a newborn can affect your mood.

 You might feel down or low.
 You may have mood swings and be more tearful than usual.
 These mood swings are normal.